With the best money market accounts, your cash can earn up to 2.00% APY and sometimes more — and still have instant

 Minimum Deposit: $100

 CIT Bank is one of our favorite money market accounts because they have a competitive rate.
 The minimum initial deposit is $100.
-You can also send money to loved ones or pay your bills with People Pay.
+You can also send money to loved ones or pay your bills with People Pay with up to six monthly withdrawals.